International Institute of Modern Letters

 His essay-length book When Famous People Come to Town appeared in 2002.
 He has also published two books of stories, The Veteran Perils and for everyone concerned, and a book of poems, The Idles.
 His television scriptwriting includes work on Duggan and The Insiders Guide to Happiness.
 His first play, Drinking Games, was produced at Circa Theatre in 2008.

 He holds an MFA from Washington University, has worked in publishing and was a founding editor of Sport.
 In 2005 the anthology he edited, Great Sporting Moments, won a Montana Book Award.

 In 2008 Damien was awarded the Katherine Mansfield Fellowship.
-His latest novel, Somebody Loves Us All, was written during his time in Menton and published by Victoria University Press in 2009.
+His sixth novel, Somebody Loves Us All, was written during his time in Menton and published by Victoria University Press in 2009.

 As a musician and songwriter, in 2011 he released an album of original material (‘Group Hug’) under the name The Close Readers; followed up by 'New Spirit' in 2012.
 His most recent publications as a co-editor are The Best of the Best New Zealand Poems, and The Exercise Book: Creative Writing Exercises from Victoria University’s International Institute of Modern Letters.